adobe/coral-spectrum/coralui-guide/manual/manual.md

 1. Fork the [repository](https://git.corp.adobe.com/Coral/coralui/tree/release/coral-spectrum) on GitHub
 2. Open `index.js` and remove components you would like excluded from the build.
 Repeat for `src/tests/index.js`.
 3. Run `npm install`.
 Optionally you can also add additional components to `package.json`.
-4. Run `gulp`.
+4. Run `gulp tests`.
 This will generate the build and run the tests.

 ## Development

 First run `npm i` then you can use below Gulp tasks to work on Coral Spectrum components :
+* `gulp run` to generate the build and run the dev server on localhost:9001 by default.
-* `gulp build` to generate the JS/CSS files.
+* `gulp build` to generate the build.
-* `gulp minify` to generate a minified version of the JS/CSS files.
+* `gulp watch` to run the dev server on localhost:9001 by default.
-* `gulp tests` to run the tests.
+* `gulp tests` to generate the build and run the tests.
+* `gulp karma` to run the tests only.
+* `gulp karma-watch` to debug the tests on localhost:9876 by default.
 * `gulp docs` to build the documentation.
-* `gulp watch` to run the examples under `localhost:9001/examples/` and watch changes in the src folder.
-* `gulp` to generate the JS/CSS files and minified files, run the tests and generate the docs.